Introduction and scope

 Audits

-Where required by Data Protection Laws and no more than once per calendar year, Customer may conduct, or appoint a mutually-agreed independent third party to conduct, an audit of LeadTale’s compliance with this DPA.
+Where required by Data Protection Laws and not more than once per calendar year, Customer may conduct, or appoint a mutually-agreed independent third party (bound by equivalent confidentiality obligations) to conduct, an audit of LeadTale’s compliance with this DPA, limited to what the then-current SOC 2 Type II (or equivalent) attestation does not adequately address.
 Audits must be conducted during normal business hours, with at least 30 days’ prior written notice, in a manner that does not disrupt LeadTale’s operations, and subject to reasonable confidentiality obligations.
 Customer bears its own costs for audits; LeadTale’s reasonable costs of supporting the audit may be charged to Customer.

 Return and deletion

-Upon termination of the Service or on Customer’s written request, LeadTale will, at Customer’s option, return or delete Customer Personal Data within a reasonable period, except to the extent retention is required by law, in which case LeadTale will continue to protect the information in accordance with this DPA and delete it once the retention requirement ends.
-Backups containing Customer Personal Data will expire in accordance with LeadTale’s standard backup retention schedule.
+Upon termination of the Service or on Customer’s written request, LeadTale will, at Customer’s option, return or delete Customer Personal Data from active production systems within thirty (30) days.
+Backups containing Customer Personal Data will expire in accordance with LeadTale’s standard backup retention schedule, and in no event later than ninety (90) days after termination or written request.
+Where retention is required by law, LeadTale will continue to protect the information in accordance with this DPA and delete it once the retention requirement ends.

 US state privacy laws

-- Will not sell or share Customer Personal Data.
+- LeadTale will not sell or share Customer Personal Data.

-- Will not retain, use, or disclose Customer Personal Data outside the direct business relationship between the parties or for any purpose other than the specific purpose of providing the Service.
+- LeadTale will not retain, use, or disclose Customer Personal Data outside the direct business relationship between the parties or for any purpose other than the specific purpose of providing the Service (including for the business’s operational purposes permitted by law).

-- Will not combine Customer Personal Data with Personal Data obtained from other sources except as permitted under applicable law to provide the Service.
+- LeadTale will not combine Customer Personal Data with Personal Data obtained from other sources except as permitted under applicable law to provide the Service to Customer.

 Liability

-Each party’s liability arising out of or related to this DPA, whether in contract, tort, or otherwise, is subject to the limitations and exclusions of liability set forth in the Terms of Service.
+Each party’s liability arising out of or related to this DPA, whether in contract, tort, or otherwise, is subject to the limitations and exclusions of liability set forth in the Terms of Service, including the data-breach super-cap in Section 13 of the Terms of Service (3× the fees paid or payable in the twelve (12) months immediately preceding the event giving rise to the claim) for claims arising from a Personal Data Breach caused by LeadTale’s breach of its security obligations under this DPA.

 Changes to this DPA